Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

-To characterize the forecasts under pseudo-true models, one needs to find the $(A,B,Q,R)$ matrices that minimize the KLDR from the true process and the implied Kalman gain $K$.
-This is a hard problem that involves minimizing a non-convex function over the $2nd$-dimensional non-compact manifold of $d$-state models $\Theta_d$.
-While the problem can be simplified further, finding an analytical solution to the problem appears infeasible, even for $n=1$.
+I end this section by discussing how the insights from the $d=1$ case generalize when $d>1$.
+To characterize the pseudo-true $d$-state models, one needs to find models $\theta=(A,B,Q,R)$ that minimize the KLDR from the true process.
+Doing so requires minimizing a non-convex function over a non-compact set, consisting of all the matrices $A$, $B$, $Q$, and $R$ of appropriate dimensions.
+This problem does not lend itself to an analytical solution without further restrictions.